Your Contract Relationship Manager is your primary point of contact.

 It is your responsibility to:

-• check the area(s) in which you are working to check there are no smoke and/or thermal detection devices in those.
+- check the area(s) in which you are working to ensure there are no smoke and/or thermal detection devices.
 You are to be mindful in this assessment of detection devices that nearby devices may still be affected by dust, smoke or sparks and ensure that the relevant detection devices are completely covered.
-Detector covers are available from Infrastructure and Site Services and must be fitted prior to any works being conducted.
+Detector covers are available from Infrastructure and Site Services and must be fitted prior to any works being conducted;

 At the conclusion of works, you are to follow the necessary process to have the previously isolated detection devices put back into normal service operation mode and the Fire Impairment Permit discharged.